Jeunese/jeunese.github.io/docs/guidelines.md

 ### Be human

-Keep your tone informal and natural, even if relaying technical information to more tech-savvy users.
+Keep your style informal and natural, even if relaying technical information to more tech-savvy users.

 -  Use everyday language.
 -  Be direct and conversational; talk *to* users, not at them.
--  Adopt an informal and personal tone.
+-  Adopt an informal and personal style.
 -  Be friendly and positive.

 |Guidance | Example |